SolidSoils/Arduino/README.md

 and directs them to the appropriate requestors (synchronous as well as asynchronous).

 Currently [Standard Firmata 2.5](https://github.com/firmata/protocol/blob/master/protocol.md) is supported.
-(Added capabilities of Standard Firmata Plus and Configurable Firmata are curently not supported.)
+(Extra capabilities of Standard Firmata Plus and Configurable Firmata are currently not supported by this client library.)

 Technology: Microsoft .NET/C# v4.5